Joyce, Megan and I were the main crew with the help of many students and faculty who built my Rammed Earth Studio in 1977 in Huntley,MT.

 Gardening in Huntley,Montana on May 18, 1980 I watched the ash from Mt.
 St. Helen's eruption approach from the West.
 I later used the ash for glaze.

-I enrolled as a freshman in 1966 to the Philadelphia College of Art now the Philadelphia University of the Arts..
-After the Freshman Foundation Program, I was an Industrial Design Major until I took Ceramics as an elective.
-The satisfaction of creating finished functional pieces caused me to change my major to Ceramics.
-I was hooked!
-I took Ceramics classes with Bill Daley, Petras Vaskys, Paula Winokur, Julia Jackson and Roland Jahn.
-I have never looked back.
-Graduated with a BFA in 1970.
+Beginning in 1966 to the Philadelphia College of Art now the Philadelphia University of the Arts studied ceramics with Bill Daley, Petras Vaskys, Paula Winokur, Julia Jackson and Roland Jahn and never looked back.
 In 1967 I began firing Raku that year when Paul Soldner was giving a workshop at Wallingford Art Center for local colleges...during the winter in the snow.
 I have been firing raku ever since, plus stoneware, soda, wood, and alternative types of firing processes.
 I gained a great education on building kilns while in college.
-This continued in graduate school where we built several kilns at students' homes including mine.
-I have built kilns for soda, stoneware, and raku and make architectural ceramics.
-I moved to the Mid-west to continuing studies in Ceramics at Southern Illinois University-Carbondale with Nick Vergette and Bill Boysen graduating with an MFA in Ceramics in 1974.
-I had a year off when I spent 9 months as a resident potter at the Grail in Cornwall-on-Hudson building a kiln, burners and rehabbing a cabin for a pottery studio while serving as a caretaker on a fifty acre Religious estate.
+Graduated with a BFA in 1970.
+I moved to the Mid-west to continue studies in Ceramics at Southern Illinois University-Carbondale with Nick Vergette and Bill Boysen graduating with an MFA in Ceramics in 1974.
+Worked on the first 1% for Art national commission awarded to Nicholas Vergette for the reflecting pool and fountain at the Federal Building in Memphis.

 Below are progressive images in the development of a Cantaro made on a wheel similar to the first potters wheels found in eastern Europe and as far east as Armenia dating back to 2700 BCE.
 This area was settled by the Celts.
 The man firing the Celtic kiln is red headed.
 Bag pipes can also be found in this region of NW Castile near Galicia in Spain.